popova-mariia/tp/docs/DeveloperGuide.md

 **MSS**

-1. Nurse launches SilverCare via the GUI.
-2. Nurse requests to search for an existing patient contact by keying in the relevant command:
+1. Nurse requests to search for a patient by appointment date.
-    * find -a \<appointment date>
+2. Nurse provides a date to search for.
-3. System validates the input:
+3. System validates the provided date format.
-    * ensures the name is non-empty and follows the accepted date and time format.
-4. System searches for patients whose appointment date contain the query.
+4. System searches for patient records with matching appointment dates.
-5. If matches are found, the system displays a list:
+5. System displays a list of matching patient records.
-    * John Doe (ID: 1) - 83278919 - Clementi Ave 1 - 2025-10-13
-    * John Dover (ID: 3) - 91234567 - Ang Mo Kio St 22 - 2025-09-03
 6. Use case ends.

 **Extensions**

 * 3a.
-Empty search query:
-    * If no appointment date is provided, the system displays an error.
+Nurse provides empty name query.
+    * 3a1.
+System informs the Nurse that the appointment date cannot be empty.
+    * 3a2.
+System requests a valid date input.
+    * 3a3.
+Nurse provides a new date.
+    * Steps 3a1–3a3 are repeated until a valid name is entered.
-    * Use case ends.
+    * Use case resumes from step 4.

 * 3b.
-Invalid search query:
-    * If the name does not follow the accepted character format, the system displays an error.
+Nurse provides invalid name query.
+    * 3b1.
+System informs the Nurse that the name format is invalid.
+    * 3b2.
+System requests a valid date input.
+    * 3b3.
+Nurse provides a new date.
+    * Steps 3b1–3b3 are repeated until a valid name is entered.
-    * Use case ends.
+    * Use case resumes from step 4.

 * 4a.
-No matching patient records:
+No matching patient records found
-    * If no patient matches the query, the system displays:
+    * 4a1.
+System informs the Nurse that no matching records were found.
+    * 4a2.
+System requests a new search input.
+    * 4a3.
+Nurse provides a new date.
+    * Steps 4a1–4a3 are repeated until a match is found or the search is cancelled.
+    * Use case resumes from step 4 or ends if cancelled.

+**Use case 5: Find upcoming appointments**

+**Goal: Retrieve all patient records with appointment dates that are scheduled after the current system time.**

+**MSS**

+1. Nurse requests to view upcoming appointments.
+2. System retrieves the current date and time.
+3. System searches for all patients whose appointment dates are scheduled after the current system time.
+4. System displays a list of matching patient records.
+5. Use case ends.

+**Extensions**

-        * Error: No patients found matching the query.
+* 3a.
+No upcoming appointments found
+    * 3a1.
+System informs Nurse that there are no upcoming appointments.
     * Use case ends.

 **Use case 5: List all patients**